jadelay80/erc/README.md

 ## Rinkeby (POA)

-To use the rinkeby testnet, deploy using the follwing endpoint:
+To use the rinkeby testnet, deploy using the following endpoint:

 ```
 mesg-core service deploy https://github.com/mesg-foundation/service-ethereum-erc20#rinkeby